awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

    For **Compute**, choose one of the available options\.

-   For **Environment variables**, type the name, value, and type of each environment variable for builds to use\.
-Use **Create additional variable** to add an environment variable\.
+   For **Environment variables**, type the name and value, then choose the type, of each environment variable for builds to use\.
+Use **Add environment variable** to add an environment variable\.
 **Note**
 CodeBuild sets the environment variable for your AWS Region automatically\.
 If you do not add them to your buildspec\.yml, then the following environment variables must be set:
 AWS\_ACCOUNT\_ID